 Reimbursement is made to lawfully authorized transportation providers (ambulance, ambulette, taxi and livery) for passenger-occupied services to and from Medicaid covered services for Medicaid payment.
 Payment will not be made for unauthorized services.

 Information regarding the submission of claims is available in the Billing Guidelines Manual at:

-The Medicaid eMedNY Contractor provides on-site billing training upon a provider's request.
-To schedule training, please call (800) 343-9000.
+Upon request, the Medicaid eMedNY Contractor provides on-site billing training.
+To schedule such training, please call (800) 343-9000.

 Prior Authorization